 The primary currencies for which we have exchange rate exposure are the U.S. dollar versus the euro, the Chinese yuan, the Brazilian real, Mexican peso, Indian rupee and the Argentine peso.
 Foreign currency debt and foreign exchange forward contracts are used in countries where we do business, thereby reducing our net asset exposure.
 Foreign exchange forward contracts are also used to hedge firm and highly anticipated foreign currency cash flows.

-To analyze the effects of changing foreign currency rates, we have performed a sensitivity analysis in which we assume an instantaneous 10 percent change in the foreign currency exchange rates from their levels at December 31, 2019 and 2018, with all other variables (including interest rates) held constant.
+To analyze the effects of changing foreign currency rates, we have performed a sensitivity analysis in which we assume an instantaneous 10 percent change in the foreign currency exchange rates from their levels at December 31, 2020 and 2019, with all other variables (including interest rates) held constant.

-Hedged Curr Functional C (in Millions) set / (Liability) Position on Balance Sheets Net Asset / (1 Posi 10% Stren tion with Net Asset / (Liability) Position with 10% Weakening Net asset/(liability) position at December 31, 2019 \$ (8.0) \$ 55.9 \$ (75.4) Net asset/(liability) position at December 31, 2018 11.6 19.2 (16.7)
+Hedged Currency vs. Functional Currency (-161) Net Asset / (Liability) Position on Consolidated Balance Sheets set / (Liability) tion with 10% Ne Position with (in Millions) Consolidated balance Sneets Strengthening 10% Weakening Net asset/(liability) position at December 31, 2020 \$ (24.5) \$ 8.4 \$ (9.6) Net asset/(liability) position at December 31, 2019 (8.0) 55.9 (75.4)